-Ministries of Finance can benefit from a growing number of training programmes offered online or in person by international institutions, universities or the Coalition of Finance Ministers.
-They can work with short-term consultants to fill specific knowledge gaps or implement discrete projects while ensuring this creates learning opportunities for permanent staff.
+Ministries of Finance can benefit from a growing number of training programs offered online or in person by international institutions, universities or the Coalition of Finance Ministers.
+They can work with bilateral donors, international financial institutions and short-term consultants to fill specific knowledge gaps or implement discrete projects while ensuring this creates learning opportunities for permanent staff.
+They can engage in regional learning and exchange networks, benefiting from interaction between countries facing similar challenges and with similar existing capabilities and resources.
 They can devise a range of mechanisms to draw in knowledge from the external research community through commissioning reports or advisory committees.
-For instance, the Irish Department of Finance and the Economy has had a Joint Research

-Programme with the Social Research Institute since 2015, while the Danish Ministry of Finance is serving as secretariat for a commissions of external experts tasked with developing proposals for green polices.
+For instance, the Irish Department of Finance and the Economy has had a Joint Research Programme with the Social Research Institute since 2015, while the Danish Ministry of Finance is serving as secretariat for a commission of external experts tasked with developing proposals for green polices.

 Fixing skill and staffing gaps and building systems that allow for the regular expansion of knowledge will require sustained efforts by Ministries of Finance.
 Ministries of Finance should assess skills and capacity gaps to design skill upgrading plans targeting both the training needs of dedicated climate staff and other Ministry staff considering the measures listed above.
-The US Treasury is currently developing a Climate Literacy Programme to increase climate change knowledge and expertise of all staff, part of a broader plan to build 'Rebuilding Program Capability', departments one of the priority adaptation action areas outlined in its Climate Action Plan (see Capability 1), which also foresees that each bureau takes stock of current skills and develops bureau-level climate action plans.
+The US Treasury is currently developing a Climate Literacy Program to increase climate change knowledge and expertise of all staff, part of a broader plan to build 'Rebuilding Program Capability', departments one of the priority adaptation action areas outlined in its Climate Action Plan (see Capability 1), which also foresees that each bureau takes stock of current skills and develops bureau-level climate action plans.
 To improve the availability of training and knowledge exchange opportunities, Ministries of Finance should also consider engaging proactively with training providers to share their needs and expanding peer-to-peer learning opportunities.

-- Ministries of Finance should invest in developing and utilizing new skills and expertise to drive climate action and investment through recruitment, in-house training, engagement in peer-to-peer networks, academia and other knowledge providers, and leverage expertise from other agencies. - Cross-cutting skills include climate science and risk management, climate economics, sector-specific expertise, stakeholder engagement, and climate law.
+- Ministries of Finance should invest in developing and utilizing new skills and expertise to drive climate action through recruitment, in-house training, engagement in peer-to-peer networks, academia and other knowledge providers, and leverage expertise from other agencies. - Cross-cutting skills include climate science and risk management, climate economics, sector-specific expertise, stakeholder engagement, and climate law.
 More specific skills include expertise on carbon and other environmental taxation, sector-specific fiscal incentives, subsidy reform, infrastructure financing, financial sector services, debt and bond instruments, and MDB/DFI policies.
-Those critical for the just transition include socioeconomic, regional development and social security reform.
+Those critical for the just transition include socioeconomic, regional development and social security reform. - In addition, Ministries of Finance should consider expanding peer-to-peer learning, and creating regional or global network of research institutions that could support the work of Ministries of Finance, including Coalition members, and provide the necessary evidence base for driving drive climate action.